nhojohmhojo/PythonPasswordManager/README.md

 | 🐧 Linux      | `UbuntuLinuxInstall.sh`| `dist/register_user` and copy in root                               | `./register_user`                        |

+### ✅ Each script will:

+- Check for or create a virtual environment
+- Install all dependencies from `requirements.txt`
+- Use `pyinstaller` to build an executable (`--onefile` or `.app`)
+- Move or rename the build result to the project root for convenience

+---

 ## 🧪 Development Setup (Optional)

 To run directly from source: